Student-Team-Projects/Local-DNS/README.md

 nameserver 127.0.0.1
 ```

-Alternatively, if you are using network menager, you may do so in the settings -> network menu, adding 127.0.0.1 into the DNS box in the ipv4 tab
+Alternatively, if you are using network menager, you may do so in the settings -> network menu, adding 127.0.0.1 into the DNS box in the ipv4 tab and disabling the automatic option.
 ![image](https://github.com/user-attachments/assets/45dc65ba-157b-4f02-a21f-3b9f425cf01f)